rancher/docs/content/os/v1.x/en/upgrading/_index.md

 Since RancherOS is a kernel and initrd, the upgrade process is downloading a new kernel and initrd, and updating the boot loader to point to it.
 The old kernel and initrd are not removed.
 If there is a problem with your upgrade, you can select the old kernel from the Syslinux bootloader.

-To see all of our releases, please visit our [releases page](https://github.com/rancher/os/releases) in GitHub.
+Before upgrading to any version, please review the release notes on our [releases page](https://github.com/rancher/os/releases) in GitHub to review any updates in the release.

 > **Note:** If you are using [`docker-machine`]({{< baseurl >}}/os/v1.x/en/installation/running-rancheros/workstation/docker-machine/) then you will not be able to upgrade your RancherOS version.
 You need to delete and re-create the machine.